Samsung/tizen-docs/README.md

 You can export TOC.md without styple to make TOC.html

 ## Contribution workflow
-1. Visit the page to edit on portal.tizen.org/docs, then click the Edit button on the top right.
+1. Visit the page to edit on portal.tizen.org/docs (TBD), then click the Edit button on the top right.
 This brings you to the appropriate markdown page in the repo.
 2. Edit the markdown:
     - If you're including images (use PNGs, generally), place them in the media folder that's in the topic's folder.
 Links are then media/<image_name>.png.
     - Relative links to other pages in this docset should be in the form ../<folder>/<topic-file>.md including the training .md.
 If you're linking to another topic in the same folder, then ../<folder>/ can be omitted.
 When using anchors, always remember to include the .md before the #.
-    - When using external links, especially to port.tizen.org/docs(TBD), omit any language tag like "en-us" so that a reader in another language lands on a target page in that same language if it's available.
+    - When using external links, especially to portal.tizen.org/docs (TBD), omit any language tag like "ko" so that a reader in another language lands on a target page in that same language if it's available.
 3. When you're done, enter a commit message below, and click Propose file change.
 4. Send a pull request for your change.
 We review PRs on a regular basis.'
 5. Thank you!